SevereOverfl0w/bukkure/README.md

 There is also a bukkure plugin template available, but it is still in snapshot, to get it use:
 `lein new bukkure my-awesome-plugin --snapshot`

+## API
+The api is completely undocumented at this time, the best way to find out the api methods at this time is by diving into the source.

 ## License

 Copyright © 2015 Dominic Monroe